What is a Will?

 ü Name a contingent (“just in case”) second person to serve as your personal representative in the event the first named person cannot serve

-ü Advise whether you receive Medicare and whether you have outstanding medical bills.
+ü Advise whether you receive Medicare or have large outstanding medical bills.